-The event gathered high-level speakers, ranging from EU officials to forest owners and managers and researchers, together with around 200 participants from all corners of the forest-based sector and beyond.
+The event gathered high-level speakers, ranging from EU officials to forest owners and managers and researchers, together with around 250 participants from all corners of the European forest and forest-based sector and beyond.

 Opening the conference, MEP Jarubas stated that, “We need healthy and resilient forest ecosystems to reach the goals of the European Green Deal.
 Adequate financing is needed to make sustainable forest management economically sound and to ensure that environmental and socio-cultural benefits continue to be provided to the society at large.
 The future European legal framework must take into account the opinions of those who will ultimately be responsible for its implementation”.

 Reinhardt Neft, CEO of the Bavarian State Forest Enterprise and President of EUSTAFOR, stressed that, “Management practices applied in European state forestry clearly show that the ecological functions of forest ecosystems and biodiversity can be maintained in managed forests along with all other functions”.

 During two panel discussions, the speakers discussed their views and provided practical examples concerning the way in which daily forest management practices currently support forest biodiversity.
 Future opportunities and actions to ensure that European forests remain hotspots of biodiversity were also explored.
 The wide range of forest types which can be found throughout the different regions of Europe, makes it necessary to include a variety of approaches and measures, at both EU and national levels, when planning Europe’s common effort to maintain and enhance forest biodiversity.